-4. Adjusting the measurement of corporate risk taking degree of financialization of enterprises
+3.4.4 Adjusting the measurement of corporate risk taking degree

 In order to further enhance the reliability of the research results, we remeasure NFCs’ risk taking degree.
 We set the variable RiskT2, which is calculated in the same way as models (1) and (2), but the calculation window is adjusted to three years (t-1 year to t+1 year).
 The regression results are shown in column (1) of Table 6.
 According to column (1) of Table 6, the coefficient before Financial is still significantly negative, indicating that the hypothesis H1b is still supported after adjusting the measurement of corporate risk-taking level.

 3.4.5 Adjusting the measurement method of corporate financialization level